-Like a lot of bird breeders we hope to breed our birds but where do we keep our youngsters once they are taken from their parents, this happened to me so I constructed some inside flights suspended from the back wall measuring 6' long x 3' deep and 3' high allowing me to still keep seed birds odds and ends etc., underneath them but it cut down the working space to four foot and the number of times I have caught my shoulders on the angle edges of the inside flights is nobodies business.
+Like a lot of bird breeders we hope to breed our birds but where do we keep our youngsters once they are taken from their parents?
+This happened to me so I constructed some inside flights suspended from the back wall measuring 6' long x 3' deep and 3' high allowing me to still keep seed, birds, odds and ends etc., underneath them but it cut down the working space to four feet and the number of times I have caught my shoulders on the angle edges of the inside flights is nobody's business.

-After several attempts at vegetable growing I decided that Horticulture was not for me so a plot of ground 361 x 12' was prepared with crushed stone base and then concreted over to a depth of six inches and in the centre a 12' x 12' x 8' high building was erected with pop holes a door allowing for three 4' x 12' flights on one side and two 6' x 12' flights on the other side.
+After several attempts at vegetable growing I decided that horticulture was not for me so a plot of ground 36' x 12' was prepared with crushed stone base and then concreted over to a depth of six inches and in the centre a 12' x 12' x 8' high building was erected with pop holes and a door allowing for three 4' x 12' flights on one side and two 6' x 12' flights on the other side.

 Having over the years Grass, Soil, Paving Slabs and Concrete floors to my flights I have found that Concrete is the easiest to keep clean as I pressure hose it and it comes up quite nice, the slabbed fights tend to sprout seeds between each slab and when pressure hosed you get wet when the water catches the edges of each slab.
 The soil ones that I used to have had to be dug over every year and some lime powder added to freshen it and the grass ones soon got ruined by the occupants.